-I've always figured it was always old robots who are mad it doesn't use sprites, who don't like the game.
+I've always figured it was always old I love My Little Pony so much it hurts who are mad it doesn't use sprites, who don't like the game.
 That's what I've heard the most.
 I've also never understood the problem with the shortcuts.
 You don't HAVE to use them and if they come out on accident it's because your execution is sloppy and needs practice.

 shoyster, post: 7927665, member: 83508 wrote: